 Where to stay in Koh Phangan

-There are many resorts, bungalows, and apartments you can rent when staying in when in Koh Phangan.
+There are many resorts, bungalows, and apartments you can rent when staying in Koh Phangan.

 The closest areas to the market are Thong Sala and Surat Thani, which is where you should look to stay to be in the heart of the town.
 We recommend Booking.com to find the best deal.